arbal/starred/README.md

 ## Shell

+- [prowler](https://github.com/toniblyx/prowler) - Prowler is a security tool to perform AWS security best practices assessments, audits, incident response, continuous monitoring, hardening and forensics readiness.
+It contains all CIS controls listed here https://d0.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf and more than 100 additional checks that help on GDPR, HIPAA and other security requirements.
+- [Whonix](https://github.com/Whonix/Whonix) - Whonix is an operating system focused on anonymity, privacy and security.
+It's based on the Tor anonymity network, Debian GNU/Linux and security by isolation.
+DNS leaks are impossible, and not even malware with root privileges can find out the user's real IP. https://www.whonix.org
+- [bash-it](https://github.com/Bash-it/bash-it) - A community Bash framework.
+- [letsencrypt-for-local-development](https://github.com/zaherg/letsencrypt-for-local-development) - Docker Compose + Traefik TLS Proxy + Let's encrypt Wildcard Cert
 - [shARP](https://github.com/europa502/shARP) - An anti-ARP-spoofing application software that use active and passive scanning methods to detect and remove any ARP-spoofer from the network.
 - [paperwork](https://github.com/paperwork/paperwork) - Paperwork - OpenSource note-taking & archiving alternative to Evernote, Microsoft OneNote & Google Keep
 - [uti](https://github.com/NSHipster/uti) - A command-line utility that prints the Uniform Type Identifier for files.